 Sometimes there is a sixth character added to signal a different version of a similar course.
-Eg: ENG1L8 where "8" shows it is a Bridge English class.

 Locally Developed Pathway Leading to Certificate of Achievement or Diploma

 This pathway focuses on grade 9 and 10 students who are considering a career directly after secondary school, or who are at risk of leaving secondary school without a clear career destination and/or the requirements for a secondary school diploma.
 Embedded in the courses in this pathway are basic employability, vocational and life skills necessary for students to find gainful employment within their communities or in some of the trades.
 A distinguishing feature of the locally developed pathway would be the incorporation of integrated technologies and cooperative education modules which would provide the students with exposure to various work skills.